-1. Email address
+Email address

-U odates
+odates

-2. Name (Last, First)
+Name (Last, First)

-3. Your training year Mark only one oval.
+Your training year Mark only one oval.

 2010-2011

 2011-2012

 2012-2013

 2013-2014

 2014-2015

 2015-2016

-4. Are you currently employed on a full-time ba sis as a clinical psychologist?
+Are you currently employed on a Mark only one oval. full-time basis as a clinica psychologist?

 Yes

 No

-5. If no, please describe your current employm ent status:
+If no, please describe your curre t employment status:

-What is your military status?
+S

+6. What is your military status?
 Mark only one oval.

-Active Duty
+C Active Duty

 Reserves

 Veteran

-What is your current rank (or what was your rank when you left the service)?
+7. What is your current rank (or what was your rank when you left the service)?

-Have you been eligible for promotion since leaving the training program?
+8. Have you been eligible for promotion since leaving the training program?
 Mark only one oval.

 Yes

-◯ No
+No

-If yes, what was the result of your most recent promotion board?
+9. If yes, what was the result of your most recent promotion board?

 Mark only one oval.

 Selected for promotion

 Not selected for promotion

-Have you deployed since leaving the training program?
+10. Have you deployed since leaving the training program?
 Mark only one oval.

 Yes

 No

-If yes, in what capacity did you deploy?
+11. If yes, in what capacity did you deploy?
 Mark only one oval.

 Ship deployment

 Attached to MTF

 Embedded (MARSOC, OSCAR, etc)

 Other: